phillip-kruger/phillip-kruger.github.io/_posts/2017-12-13-some_factory_examples.md

     ["Goeie dag Frans."]
 ```

-Currently in the `plugins` folder we have:
+Currently in the `plugins` folder you will see the 2 known implementations (Afrikaans and Bugs Bunny):

 ```bash
     ls javaee-spi-engine/plugins/